Glaucoma Treatment Erie

 View on Google

-• Have a family history of glaucoma.
+• Have a family history of glaucoma

-• Have high eye pressure (intraocular pressure)
+• Have high IOP

 • Are African American (for open-angle glaucoma)